 Aerial parts of P. argentea and roots of S. marginata were collected respectively from Oukaimeden (near to Marrakech) and Essaouira (Morocco) and identified by prof. Abbad, Laboratory of Ecology Faculty of Sciences Semlalia, Marrakesh and voucher specimens are deposited at the Herbarium of the Faculty.
 Plants were dried at room temperature and ground into fine powder.
 The plant powders were extracted 3 times with methanol-water (v/v) and placed in an orbital shaker, set at 200 rpm for 24 h.
 The extracts were filtered and evaporated under reduced pressure to yield residues.
-The residues were suspended in hot water and extracted with water-saturated n-BuOH. n-BuOH extracts were washed with Petroleum ether, to yield a crude saponins.
+The residues were suspended in hot water and extracted with water-saturated n-BuOH.
+Crude saponin extracts were obtained by precipitation with Petroleum ether.